Wave County Water Park Brawl Captured On Video After White Man Allegedly Shouts Racial Slurs At Black Family

 Eventually, fists started flying.
 The brawl was captured on video, which you can see below.

 Tyrone Hold appears to have suffered the worst in the brawl.
-He has a broken hand and a broken eye socket, and will wind up with a metal plate in his head.
+He has a broken hand and a broken eye socket and will wind up with a metal plate in his head.

 “They tried to gang me so I just started trying to defend myself.
 Next thing I knew, I was on the ground kicked and punched.”